Why a Fair Legislature?

 • Conflicts of interest in state government and the need for community media

-• Monsanto papers at US Right to Know [anti-genetic engineering (GMO) research/news group]: https://usrtk.org/monsanto-papers/
+• Monsanto papers at US Right to Know discuss how the industry paid for fake scientific and expert reviews to pretend Roundup was safe: anti-genetic engineering (GMO) research/news group]: https://usrtk.org/monsanto-papers/

 Halt or Amend S.186 (Investigation of Electromagnetic Impacts) 2022